yifso/nteract/docs/groups/mythic-group.md

 ### API for /mythic-configuration

-The API for this package is still in development.
+The API for the `@nteract/mythic-configuration` package is still in development.
 For more information, reach out to the community on [GitHub](https://github.com/nteract).

 **Example:**